prabhudayala/Jester-Joke-recommendation-system/README.md

 # Jester-Joke-recommendation-system
 Jester joke data set is available in educational licence by Berkley University.
-This code shows use surprise library on the dataset.
+This code shows use surprise library on the dataset with Xgboost and Neural Network models.
 There are two jupyter notebook files and 4 png files in this repo.
 <h2>File Names</h2>
 <li>prabhudayala@gmail.com_Anonymous Ratings Data from the Jester Online Joke Recommender System.ipynb